A graphic of a Statrys boy holding a certificate of incumbency

-A certificate of incumbency is a document issued by a corporation or limited liability company that lists the names of the company directors, officers, shareholders, or key personnel involved in the organisation.
+A certificate of incumbency is a document issued by a corporation or limited liability company that lists the names of its directors, officers, shareholders, and other key personnel, confirming their roles and authority within the organisation.

-A certificate of incumbency is prepared, issued, and signed by the company secretary.
+In Hong Kong, the certificate is prepared, issued, and signed by the company secretary, often bearing the company’s official seal.

-If you are trying to open a business bank account or conduct significant transactions on behalf of your company, you may be asked to provide several important documents.
-One of the key documents you'll likely need is a certificate of incumbency.
+If you’re trying to open a business bank account or make a significant transaction on behalf of your company in Hong Kong, you may be asked to provide several supporting documents.
+One of them is likely to be a certificate of incumbency

 What Is a Certificate of Incumbency?